nextcloud/app_api/docs/tech_details/Deployment.rst

 For development purposes, you can install ExApp manually.
 There is a ``manual-install`` DeployConfig type, which can be used in case of development.
-For ExApp registration with it you need to provide JSON output with structure described before using **app_ecosystem_v2:app:register** ``--json-info`` option.
+For ExApp registration with it you need to provide JSON app info with structure described before using **app_ecosystem_v2:app:register** ``--json-info`` option.

 Deploy env variables